 Excel will also show a chart comparing the Actual Data and Calculated EMA forecast.

-2. Calculate Exponential Moving Average in Excel Manually
+2. Calculating Exponential Moving Average in Excel (Manual Method)

 ➤ Type the following formula in the row of April month (cell E8),